simjoly/QCBSworkshop/README.md

-# Workshop on Phylogenies and Statistics
+# Workshop on Phylogenetic Comparative Methods

-This folder contains material for a full-day workshop introducing Phylogenetic Generalized Least Squares (PGLS) and Phylogenetic Mixed Models and teaching how to implement them in the R language.
+This folder contains material for a full-day workshop introducing Phylogenetic Generalized Least Squares (PGLS), Phylogenetic Mixed Models, the estimation of diversification rates, and teaching how to implement them in the R language.

+## Workshop material

-### Workshop material - PGLS
+### PGLS

 [Phylogenies and Statistics](https://github.com/simjoly/QCBSworkshop2017/blob/master/PGLS_presentation.pdf) | pdf presentation